HiFi-Human/DynGsplat-unity/README.md

 # DynGsplat

 This repository contains code for compressing 3DGS PLY sequences and a Unity package for rendering and playing the compressed sequences in Unity.
+The Unity package depends on [wuyize25/gsplat-unity](https://github.com/wuyize25/gsplat-unity), which is also included in the repository as a submodule.

 ## Compress